Purpose and scope

 Training

-All staff in contact with learners who are under 18 or vulnerable adults will receive appropriate safeguarding training and regular safeguarding updates.
+All new employees will be introduced to their rights and responsibilities with regards to Safeguarding at their initial induction.
+The relevant policies are available to all employees.
+All staff in contact with learners who are under 18 or vulnerable adults will receive appropriate safeguarding training annually and regular safeguarding updates.
 Effective training is the key to carrying out our responsibilities of promoting and safeguarding children and young people.
 Staff will need to be trained on how to identify a learner in need, and what subsequent action to take.
 Training will take place on a variety of levels, and will depend upon the needs of the staff concerned.
 All staff will have a basic induction which will include how to report safeguarding concerns.

-The Designated Safeguarding Lead will undertake regular inter-agency training and refresher training every 2 years.
+The Designated Safeguarding Lead will undertake regular inter-agency training and refresher training annually.

 ICT Training facilities